zheng-gao/ez_bash/README.md

-# Pure Bash Tools for Linux and MacOS
+# Pure Shellscript Tools for Linux and MacOS
 ## Installation Steps
 #### 1. Clone this project
 ```shell